Frequently Asked Questions

 You should.
-Barre Forte Teacher Training emphasizes safety specific to barre workouts.
+Barre Forte Teacher Certification emphasizes safety specific to barre workouts.
 Some studios do not require their instructors to hold group fitness or personal training certifications.
 While this may be the case for a studio you instruct at or plan to instruct at, you should plan to obtain a group fitness and/or personal training certification.
-Both are necessary to understanding general fitness principles that are important for keeping your students safe.
+Both are necessary to understanding general fitness principles that are important for keeping your clients safe.

 No. There is no ongoing certification dues or licensing agreements to maintain your Barre Forte certification.
 Many certifications will require that you only instruct their format, their music, and use their name to promote your barre program.
 We’ll show you how to instruct to a proven and effective format, but you’ll have great freedom to use that format exclusively or in conjunction with other programs you choose.